MicrosoftDocs/learn/learn-pr/azure/query-visualize-monitor-data-in-sentinel/includes/5-create-new-workbook.md

-Built-in templates can be used to create a customized workbook.
-However, you can also create a new workbook from scratch to produce highly interactive reports that contains, texts, analytic queries, metrics, and parameters.
+In addition to using built-in templates to create a customized workbook, you can also create custom workbooks from the beginning to produce highly interactive reports that contains, texts, analytic queries, metrics, and parameters.

 ## Create a custom workbook

-You can create a custom workbook, by selecting **+Add workbook** in the header pane from the **Workbooks** page in the Azure Sentinel.

-The **New workbook** page contains basic analytics query to get you started.
+You can create a custom workbook by selecting **+Add workbook** on the header bar from the **Workbooks** page in Azure Sentinel.
+The  **New workbook** page opens, which contains a basic analytics query to get you started.

 > [!Tip]
 > Each workbook that you create is saved as a workbook resource in the Azure Sentinel resource group.

 ![](RackMultipart20201108-4-10kj3z7_html_faa6cadbe1d32d14.png)

-You can start building your workbook by selecting **Edit.** From the right side of the **New Workbook** page select the **Edit** button to change the text that will appear in the new workbook template.
+You can start building your workbook by selecting **Edit** on the **New Workbook** page, and then select the **Edit** option to change the text that appears in the new workbook template. <!--Marjan, please check if the edits are okay in this sentence.-->

 Each workbook provides a rich set of capabilities for visualizing the security data collected from the connectors.
 You can design your workbook with the following visualization types and elements: